privacycg/CHIPS/README.md

 1. Add an optional boolean field, `partitioned` to [CookieStoreDeleteOptions](https://wicg.github.io/cookie-store/#dictdef-cookiestoredeleteoptions).
     This will allow callers of [`CookieStore.delete`](https://wicg.github.io/cookie-store/#CookieStore-delete) to specify whether they want to delete a `partitioned` cookie.
     If the field is not present, it will default to `false`.

+### Storage Access API

+Partitioned cookies should be accessible regardless of any choices the user has made via the Storage Access API in the given context.
+Even if the user has rejected or dismissed a prompt for storage access then partitioned cookies should still be accessible (partitioned LocalStorage will still be available in such a context, so blocking access to partitioned cookies would have no effect on user privacy).

 ### Handling older or incompatible clients